kristinemlarson/gnssrefl/tests/use_cases/use_mat2.md

 **Pick Up Some Data**

 This site has a lot of history.
 It is 1-Hz and multi-GNSS since ~2016.
-You do not need 1-Hz for this site - I have chosen to decimate it to 5 seconds, as in:
+You do not need 1-Hz for this site - but it is definitely better than the default PBO era sampling rate of 15 seconds.
+Here I have chosen to decimate the 1-Hz data to 5 seconds, as in:

 <code>rinex2snr mat2 2022 193 -doy_end 199 -orb gnss -rate high -dec 5 -archive unavco</code>